-The participants introduce themselves in short words according to our key questions.
+The participants introduce themselves in short words according to our key questions (name, function and city/district).

-A clear understanding of the meaning of integrated urban planning should be created among all the participants.
+A clear understanding of the meaning of integrated urban planning should be created among all participants.
 Every participant should have the opportunity to express her/his ideas.